Overview

 The patient’s health will be monitored in a recovery room after the surgery until the patient receives clearance to go home.
 Most patients can relieve their discomfort with prescribed medication from the doctor and ice.
 The care provider will explain how to care for the incision site and how frequently to change the dressing.
 Mild exercises can help to reduce shoulder stiffness.

 Based on progressive monitoring from the doctor, the patient can gradually resume normal activities like wearing a bra, and so on.
-Good rest and care are imperative for recovery from Lumpectomy.
+Good rest and care are imperative for recovery from a Lumpectomy.
 Even though it is a regular procedure, it is advised to rest properly and give the body enough time to recover.